dylee0907/Labcode0907/README.md

 If you have any regards related to my codes let me know through my email jjh1304444@naver.com and ill make some changes recommanded.
 Keep in touch everyone.
 Lee over and out!
+(First project i've poseted is digital clock which can be run on FPGA board)